KRISHNA8824/Spring-Boot-Application-For-Rock-Paper-Scissors-Game/README.md

    "input": "Rock"
 }

-we can also put paper or scissor instead Rock which will act as player1 move.
+we can also put Paper or Scissor instead Rock which will act as player1 move.